 The Imagine Project is a 501(c)3 organization that gives kids and teens the opportunity to work through stress, trauma, and the drama of everyday life through expressive writing.
 The Imagine Journaling is a simple, yet powerful 7-step process that can be used as part of a literacy curriculum in schools, or by youth leaders, counselors, parents, or even by kids on their own.
 The 4 journals are available to download for free and are easy to follow.

 Expressive writing research shows many positive effects such as increased GPA, decreased dropout rates, improved immune function, decreased depression and anxiety, and it even lessons some post-traumatic stress disorder symptoms.
+Overall it promotes mental health.
 Pretty good stuff!

 History of The Imagine Project, Inc.

 In 2010, I set out on a journey to explore the power of story.
 I began traveling across the United States meeting and interviewing ordinary people with extraordinary stories from all across the country.
 In my two-and-a-half years on the road, I met so many truly remarkable people who had overcome incredibly challenging life circumstances.
 I asked each of these people to write their story using the word Imagine.
 It’s a unique format, where every sentence begins with Imagine….
 As I listened to and read these stories, I could sense that these people had acquired a deeper understanding of how much they had overcome and who they really were as human beings.
 And in follow-ups with them later, they expressed how writing their stories in this format encouraged them to believe in themselves and imagine new possibilities in their lives.
 In 2013, their stories became my first book, The Imagine Project: Stories of Courage, Hope and Love (Yampa Valley Publishing).